cofacts/rumors-db/README.md

 This spins up elasticsearch on `localhost:62223`, with Kibana available in `localhost:62224`, using the data in `esdata`.

-## Updating schema
+## Updating schema for one index

-After adding fields / removing fields from indices, you will need to reload schema because elasticsearch mappings are not editable for opened indices.
+After adding fields / removing fields from an index file, you will need to reload schema because elasticsearch mappings are not editable for opened indices.

 This can be done by:

-1. Manually bumping the schema version in package.json
+1. Manually bumping the schema version in the schema file
-2. Run `npm run reload`
+2. Run `npm run reload <index file name>` (For instance, `npm run reload replyrequests`)

-The `npm run reload` would create indices with latest schema & package.json version postfix, perform reindex, modifies alias and removes all old indices.
+The `npm run reload` would create indices with latest schema & package.json version postfix, perform reindex, modifies alias and removes the old index.

 ---